huggingface/optimum-intel/README.md

 ## Running the examples

-There are a number of examples provided in the [`examples`](https://github.com/huggingface/optimum-intel/tree/main/examples) directory.
+Check out the [`examples`](https://github.com/huggingface/optimum-intel/tree/main/examples) directory to see how 🤗 Optimum Intel can be used to accelerate inference.

-Please install the requirements for every example:
+Do not forget to install requirements for every example:

 ```
 cd <example-folder>